-What is human freedom?
 Human freedom is an inherently valuable social concept that recognizes the dignity of individuals.
-Individuals should be able to do things that will not be prevented by other forces or that will result in punishment.
+Human freedom enables and empowers people to do as they please, free from constraints or punishments, so long as it does not impinge upon the freedom of another.
 Human freedom plays a huge role in human progress.

-The Human Freedom Index presents the state of human freedom of 162 countries around the world based on a broad measure that encompasses, economic, civil, and personal freedom.
+The Human Freedom Index is an annual report that evaluates the state of human freedom in 165 countries and territories around the world, representing 98.1 percent of the human population as of 2021.
+The HFI is a broadly comprehensive measure that encompasses both personal and economic freedom, then merges the two into a single value titled simply "human freedom."
 The Human Freedom Index is co-published by the Cato Institute, the Fraser Institute, and the Liberales Institut at the Friedrich Naumann Foundation for Freedom.
+The countries with the highest Human Freedom Index scores are widely considered to be among (the freest countries in the world).

-The report is the most comprehensive freedom index created, using 76 indicators of freedom to measure the freedom of 162 countries using the most recent year for which sufficient data are available.
-Some of the indicators used are:
+The 2021 Human Freedom Index report is the most comprehensive empirical measure of freedom yet created.
+It compares and combines 82 different indicators to quantify the degree of freedom in 165 countries and territories during 2019, the most recent year for which sufficient data are available.
+Each of the 82 indicators examined fits into one of 12 meta-categories.

 - Rule of Law